lifting-bits/remill/docs/LIFE_OF_AN_INSTRUCTION.md

 The decoder initialized the `name` field with `"EBX"`, and the lifter can look up the variable name `EBX` in any cloned copies of `__remill_basic_block`.

-## What does lifted code look like?
+## What lifted code looks like

-In spirit, the lifted code for the instructions in our running example looks like the following C++ code.
+In spirit, the lifted code for the instructions in our running example looks like the following C++ code:

 ```C++
 void __remill_sub_804b7a3(State *state, addr_t pc, Memory *memory) {